tinue/apa102-pi/README.md

 Of course, use the correct country and ssid/psk.
 After booting (be patient: The Pi will initially boot twice) you can SSH into the Raspberry Pi: `ssh pi@raspberrypi.local`.
 The initial password is `raspberry`: Make sure to change it right away!

-Then, update your installation (`sudo apt-get update && sudo apt-get -y upgrade`).
+Then, update your installation (`sudo apt update && sudo apt -y upgrade`).
 This is what you then need to do in order to get the library up and running:

 - Activate SPI: `sudo raspi-config`; Go to "Interfacing Options"; Go to "SPI"; Enable SPI; Exit exit the tool and reboot
-- Install the git client: `sudo apt-get install -y git`
+- Install the git client: `sudo apt install -y git`
 - Prepare GIT: `git config --global user.name "John Doe" && git config --global user.email johndoe@example.com`
-- Install Python 3 and some packages required by the Adafruit library: `sudo apt-get install -y python3-dev python3-pip python3-smbus python3-rpi.gpio`
+- Install Python 3 and some packages required by the Adafruit library: `sudo apt install -y python3-dev python3-pip python3-smbus python3-rpi.gpio`
 - Fetch the Adafruit_Python_GPIO library: `cd /tmp && wget https://github.com/adafruit/Adafruit_Python_GPIO/archive/master.zip && unzip master.zip`
 - Install the library: `cd Adafruit_Python_GPIO-master && sudo python3 ./setup.py install`
 - Create a development directory and change into it: `mkdir ~/Development && cd ~/Development`